 Cooperation with Private Financial Institutions

-Based on the premise of playing a complementary role with private financial institutions as specified in Article 1 of the Japan Finance Corporation Act, JFC promoted partnerships with many private financial institutions.
+Based on the premise of playing a complementary role with private financial institutions as specified in Article 1 of the Japan Finance Corporation Law (Act No. 57 of 2007), JFC promoted partnerships with many private financial institutions.